-In South Dakota’s Black Hills, mica and quartz sparkle along trails and thick stands of pines decorate granite peaks and distinctive spires seen from scenic overlooks.
-Here are some of our favorite Black Hills adventures:
+In South Dakota's Black Hills, mica and quartz sparkle along trails and thick stands of pines decorate granite peaks and distinctive spires seen from scenic overlooks.
+It's an area that calls for outdoor exploration along trails or on lakes.
+Here are some of our favorite Black Hills and Badlands adventures:

-1) Harney Peak A majestic four-state view unfurls from the highest point in South Dakota at 7,244 feet above sea level.
+1) Black Elk Peak A majestic four-state view unfurls from the highest point in South Dakota at 7,244 feet above sea level (formerly known as Harney Peak).
 Pack a lunch for this 6- or 7-mile (depending on route) round trip from Sylvan Lake.
-Harney Area Trailheads
+Black Elk Wilderness

 2) Sylvan Lake Grab a canoe or kayak for a scenic outing on Custer State Park's Sylvan Lake. custerresorts.com